mongodb/terraform-provider-mongodbatlas/docs/data-sources/encryption_at_rest_private_endpoints.md

 Read-Only:

-- `cloud_provider` (String) Label that identifies the cloud provider of the private endpoint.
+- `cloud_provider` (String) Label that identifies the cloud provider for the Encryption At Rest private endpoint.
 - `error_message` (String) Error message for failures associated with the Encryption At Rest private endpoint.
 - `id` (String) Unique 24-hexadecimal digit string that identifies the Private Endpoint Service.
 - `private_endpoint_connection_name` (String) Connection name of the Azure Private Endpoint.